NathanHM/maedras-vault/content/Sessions/Session 11.md

-- The party continued battling cultists and paladins to rescue [[Evangaline]] and [[High Lady Dawn|HL Dawn]]
+- The party continues battling cultists and paladins to rescue [[Evangaline]] and [[High Lady Dawn|HL Dawn]]
-- Many [[Cult of the Eternal Ember|Cultists]] were decapitated and paladin shields were stolen for head-bashing
+- Many [[Cult of the Eternal Ember|cultists]] are decapitated and [[The Sashed Paladins|paladins]] shields are stolen for head-bashing
-- [[Wynona]] entered the ritual room as [[Evangaline]] was transported away by a paladin
+- [[Wynona]] enters the ritual room as Evangaline is transported away by a paladin
-- The leader fled through the circle with [[High Lady Dawn|HL Dawn]] shortly after
+- The leader flees through the circle with HL Dawn shortly after
-- A Gingerbread Bear appeared and joined the fight
+- A Gingerbread Bear appears and joins the fight
-- [[Gilbert]] convinced the bear to help by revealing paladins were eating gingerbread children
+- [[Gilbert]] convinces the bear to help by revealing paladins are eating gingerbread children
-- The bear slaughtered the paladins and returned through the portal
+- The bear slaughters the paladins and returns through the portal
-- Paladin belt tokens flashed and activated the [[Transport Circles|transport circle]], matching its unknown symbol
+- The paladins have [[Transport Circles|tokens]] on their belts, which flash and activate the [[Transport Circles|transport circle]], matching its unknown symbol
-- Pablo 2 was kept alive and questioned, sharing his life story and burial wishes
+- The last cultist, Pablo II, is kept alive and questioned, sharing his life story and burial wishes
-- He revealed bodies were to be sent to someone named [[R]] in the capital
+- He reveals bodies are to be sent to someone named R in the capital
-- The letter's handwriting matched previous notes from [[Merinth Tharrows (The Man)|TM]]
+- The letter's handwriting matches previous notes from [[Merinth Tharrows|TM]]
-- [[Hilda Hinkle]] was named as a helper in transporting bodies and worked at the church
+- Hilda Hinkle is named as a helper in transporting bodies and works at the church
-- She was likely the magic lady who gave [[Gilbert]] his fortune
+- She was likely the magic lady who gave Gilbert his fortune
-- The party took [[Transport Circles|tokens]] from dead paladins and jumped through the portal
+- The party takes tokens from dead paladins and jumps through the portal
-- You travelled through interdimensional tunnels and arrived at sword point on the other side
+- The party travels through interdimensional tunnels and arrives at sword point on the other side